realMoyosore/Scissors-Website/README.md

 # Scissor Website

-A simple and efficient URL shortening web application built as part of the AltSchool Africa 1st Semester project.
+A simple and efficient URL shortening website built as part of the AltSchool Africa 1st Semester project.

 ## Features